isopleth/javaCVSim/README.md

 - Run ```ant``` to build the project using build.xml and the sources in the src tree
 - Run ```java -jar dist/jcvsim.jar``` (or the Bash script ```run-jCVSim```) to run the program

-Alternatively there is a copy of the jar file in the dist directory.
+Alternatively there is a copy of the jar file in the bin directory which you could run with ```java -jar bin/jcvsim.jar```.

 Documentation
 -------------